davepatel2/StuffEx---full-stack/packages/express-backend/ENDPOINTS.md

 Retrieves a list of items that a specific user has bought.
 Use the `userId` path variable to specify which user's purchased items you want to see.
 For example, `/users/abc/items-bought` to see items bought by the user with ID `abc`.

-### PATCH `/users/:userId/items/:itemId`
+### PATCH `/users/:sellerId/items/:itemId`

-Updates the buyer information for an item and adds the item to the user's bought list.
-To mark an item as bought by a user, send a PATCH request with the `userId` and `itemId`.
-For example, `/users/abc/items/123` to mark the item with ID `123` as bought by the user with ID `abc`.
+Updates the buyer details for a specific item and adds it to the buyer's list of purchased items.
+This endpoint requires the `sellerId`and `itemId` path variables, where `sellerId` is the ID of the user selling the item and `itemId` is the ID of the item being purchased.
+The request body must include `buyerId`, which is the ID of the user buying the item.